hapax/hapax.github.io/outreach.md

   [UBC physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/),
   an outreach program for talented high school students in the Vancouver area.
-  Here are talks and problems I've contributed:
+  Here are the talks I've given and some of the problems I've contributed.

-- *Fermi estimates: from Harry Potter to ET (talk)* (2019).
+- *Fermi estimates: from Harry Potter to ET* (2019).
 A user's guide to order-of-magnitude estimates.
 Examples along the way include global computer storage, the length of the Harry Potter novels, and the number of aliens in the galaxy.